May Campbell (field hockey): Early life

-Campbell played local hockey with Surf Hockey Club (now YMCA Coastal City Hockey Club) with sisters Jean Wynne, (also played for Australia from 1946 to 1953), Morna Hyde (played for Australia in the late 1940s) and Caroline "Tib" Ash.
+Campbell played local hockey with Surf Hockey Club (now YMCA Coastal City Hockey Club) with sisters Jean Pearce Wynne, (also played for Australia from 1946 to 1953), Morna Pearce Hyde (played for Australia in the late 1940s) and Caroline "Tib" Pearce Ash.
 May, Jean and Norma all captained the Australian Women's hockey team and the state team at various times and Tib also played at State and national levels.